rramires/rest_api_nodejs/HOWTO.md

 }, // ...
 ```

-#### 8 - Create a tsup.config.ts file in root folder to add a multiple sources
+#### 8 - Create a tsup.config.ts file in root folder to add a multiple sources and modify build command in scripts

 ```js
 import { defineConfig } from 'tsup'